MFR6340/theenglishextension.org/young-world-1/unit-6: The House.md

 ## Supplemental Activities

-There is no better place than Ballenberg Open-Air Museum which has over 100 different traditional  to see houses of farmers, craftsmen and labourers.
-Over 100 buildings have been transported to the site from regions all over Switzerland and represent Swiss architecture from the 14th to the 19th Century.
+There is no better place than Ballenberg Open-Air Museum which has over 100 different traditional buildings from regions all over Switzerland.
+See houses of farmers, craftsmen and labourers, as well as industrial https://www.ballenberg.ch/en/
-https://www.ballenberg.ch/en/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwODE5MjMwNCwtODkxODg0ODkzXX0=
+eyJoaXN0b3J5IjpbLTExNjg2NjE1NzEsLTg5MTg4NDg5M119
 -->